Last reviewed 7 March 2022

 Schools coronavirus (COVID-19) operational guidance places responsibility onto school leaders to determine their own local workforce needs for each school.

-Stage 4 of the lockdown easing roadmap means that from 19 July it is no longer necessary for the government to instruct people to work from home and social distancing measures in the workplace are no longer mandated.
-Individual employers in all sectors must decide on the safety measures that are appropriate to take for their workplace and should refer to Health and Safety Executive (HSE) guidance on how to reduce any residual risk and keep their staff safe.
+Individual employers in all sectors must decide on the safety measures and welfare arrangements that are appropriate to take for their workplace and should refer to Health and Safety Executive (HSE) guidance on how to reduce any residual risk and keep their staff safe.

 HSE guidance includes the following webpages: